-This can make gathering the family to take a holiday-card-worthy photo one of the biggest challenges of the season.
+All of this can make gathering the family to take a holiday-card-worthy photo one of the biggest challenges of the season.
 Detailed family photo planning, which includes deciding what to wear and selecting a setting, is a lot to manage.
 Especially when brainstorming family Christmas photo shoot ideas.
-At Minted, we’ve put together some of our favorite family picture ideas all in one spot for you to review.
-Whether you are looking for fun photo ideas, need help posing, or would like some suggestions for props, we have you covered.
-Continue reading for our 36 ideas to make your Christmas family photos unforgettable this 2020.
+But what can you do instead of pictures with Santa?
+At Minted, we’ve put together some of our favorite family Christmas picture ideas all in one spot for you to review.
+Whether you are looking for fun photo ideas, need help coordinating poses, or would like some suggestions for props, we have you covered.
+Continue reading for our 40 ideas to make your 2021 Christmas family photos unforgettable.

 If planning and orchestrating a family holiday photo shoot is just not in the cards this year, embrace all the photos you already have on your phone!
 Even the simplest photos can be spruced up by making them black and white or using a program to apply an artistic filter.
 Zooming in on your subject’s faces and cropping out anything in the background is another simple trick.
 There are many ways to start with a simple phone photo and transform it into a beautiful option for the front of your holiday card.

-Try looking inside your home with a new perspective.
-With the COVID-19 pandemic limiting our options for fun backdrops, it’s time to get creative with what you have available to you.
+Try looking inside your home with a new perspective to find fun Christmas card picture ideas.
+While the COVID-19 pandemic limited our options for fun backdrops, Christmas 2021 is time to honor and celebrate how creative you and your family got with what was available to you.
+Even a shot of your living room, completely empty of people, with a note about how you’re all out there somewhere having vaccinated fun makes for a cute and timely Christmas card photo idea.
 Have a favorite chair, a cozy couch throw, or a large plant (even better,Christmas flowers)?
 Put those three items together into a scene and you have a great setup for a family photo.
 Looking for another family Christmas card pose right in your own home?
 Standing in front of your favorite large scale art piece can be a stylish option.
 Or, you could try posing in front of old family photos.
 It may be fun for the recipients of your holiday card to peek in the background and see photos of the kids when they were babies or that 10-year-old wedding photo.

 Double Heart by Up Up Creative

 Make the love your family shares the focal point of your Christmas photo with a simple backdrop and casual clothes.
-Grab the kids, put on your favorite outfit, and have pictures taken in front of a simple grey or white wall.
+Grab the kids, put on your favorite outfit and have pictures taken in front of a simple grey or white wall.
 This is a great option for the family looking for an easy and beautiful family picture idea.
 Choosing a simple backdrop also opens up your options as far as a holiday card design.
 A chic minimalist photo will pair perfectly with a typographic, modern, or really any holiday card design you like!

 Looking for a more classic vibe?
 You may want to consider a black and white theme as one of your family Christmas photoshoot ideas.
 A black and white photo is the perfect choice for a timeless Christmas photo that can be cherished for years to come.
 Black and white photos also pair well with colored Christmas card templates of any style.
 So if you have your eye on a bold card design, maybe a black and white photo is the right idea!
 We even have some black and white holiday card designs you can pair the photo with.